 Podcast Domain Name

-I also wanted to claim the term “Mo’ Money Podcast,” so I bought that domain name to as the domain for podcast RSS feed another $15/year.
+I also wanted to claim the term “Mo’ Money Podcast,” so I bought that domain name through Hostgator as the domain for the podcast RSS feeds for another $15/year.

 In order to actually record my podcast, I needed to invest in some gear.
 My husband was all too happy to help me with that task, and since he’s an audio engineer I couldn’t really cheap out on anything.
 Because I do have guests come to my house to record episodes once in while, I couldn’t just buy a USB microphone like a lot of other podcasters use.